silabs-WayneW/Study_Lib/README.md

 the project is a test projet.
-I will study GitHub operation by this project. thanks!
+I will study GitHub operation by this project.
+Thanks!